-The associate provost oversees the development and approval of all institutional and departmental international Memoranda of Understanding (MOUs), exchange programs, and certain international contracts.
-As a delegate of the provost, the associate provost also facilitates campus visits of international guests, dignitaries, and public figures.
+The vice provost oversees the development and approval of all institutional and departmental international Memoranda of Understanding (MOUs), exchange programs, and certain international contracts.
+As a delegate of the provost, the vice provost also facilitates campus visits of international guests, dignitaries, and public figures.

 International Affairs and Operations works closely with other internationally-focused offices and centers on campus, including: